 Is there a test for systemic lupus erythematosus (lupus)?

-- Complete physical exam.
+- A complete physical exam.

 How is systemic lupus erythematosus (lupus) treated?

-Treatments may include:
+Treatments for lupus may include:

-- Help the immune system.
+- Immunosuppressants to help curb the overactive immune system.

 Who treats systemic lupus erythematosus (lupus)?